-DATE:

-The candidates listed below are recommended for appointment as Official NOPA Weighmasters for the period of October 1, 2017 to September 30, 2018.
+DATE: The candidates listed below are recommended for appointment as Official NOPA Weighmasters for the period of October 1, 2017 to September 30, 2018.

-NAME (please type) TIT LE OF REGULAR JOB SIGNATURE
+NAME (please type) TITLE OF REGULAR JOB SIGNATURE

-By my signature above, I agree to comply with NOPA Weighmaster regulations listed on the reverse side and I certify that I have read the "Duties of a Weighmaster" printed on the reverse side.
+By my signature above, I agree to side and I certify that I have re se

 Certifies the above candidate(s) are qualified to serve as NOPA Weighmasters and are covered by a minimum \$10,000 bond.
 Signed:

 Name:

 Title:

 Member Firm Company:

-Address:

-City and State City:
+City and Chate Address:

-Return certificate(s) to: Jeanne Seibert State: Zip:

-1300 L Street, NW - Suite 1020 Washington, DC 20005 Phone:
+City and State Return certificate(s) to: Jeanne Seibert 1300 L Street, NW - Suite 1020 Washington, DC 20005 jseibert@nopa.org City:

+State: Zip:

+Phone:

-jseibert@nopa.org Email:
+Email: